OT1devl/Brain-tumor-diagnosis-with-numpy/README.md

 ---

 ## 🧑‍⚕️ **Introduction**
-Accurate classification of brain tumors is essential for guiding treatment decisions and improving patient care.
-This project aims to assist in automated diagnosis by analyzing medical images (e.g., MRI scans) of individuals already diagnosed with brain tumors.
-Using **NumPy-based** data processing techniques, the model is implemented **from scratch** without relying on high-level deep learning frameworks.
-This project is intended **for educational purposes only** and **not** for real-world medical use.
+Brain tumors are abnormal growths in the brain that can be life-threatening if not detected early.
+This project aims to automate the classification of MRI scans to determine the **presence or absence of a brain tumor** using **NumPy-based** data processing techniques.
+This is a **from-scratch** model implemented purely with NumPy, intended for **educational purposes** only, and **not** for real-world use.

 ---